tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ### Changes in tf.distribute

+#### `Strategy` indicating whether they should be used with `ClusterCoordinator`

 Coordinator-based distributed training was made available with the introduction of a `ClusterCoordinator` API, where a `Strategy` should be used in conjunction with it.
 In contrast, classic `strategy.run`-based distributed training only requires a `Strategy` object to be used.

 The code written for two schemes, with custom training loops, is easily distinguishable by the presence or absence of a `ClusterCoordinator` object.
 However, with `model.fit`, users are not expected to create a `ClusterCoordinator` object, and thus there needs to be a way for the user to specify whether the training should be performed with a `ClusterCoordinator` object.
 This can possibly be done at `Strategy.__init__`, so that `model.fit` knows whether or not it is intended for a coordinator-based single-client training, or a traditional multi-client training.

-For now, it seems feasible that `ParameterServerStrategy` has a field `should_use_with_coordinator`, which is always True until usage without a `ClusterCoordinator` is supported, at which point it can be an argument of `__init__`.
+We propose that `ParameterServerStrategy` has an attribute `should_use_with_coordinator`, which is always `True` until usage without a `ClusterCoordinator` is supported, at which point it can be an argument of `__init__`.

 ```